 "The words 'a contributing factor' mean any factor which, alone or in connection with other factors, tends to affect in any way the outcome of the decision."
 Pardy v.
 Gray, No. 07 Civ.
-6324(LAP) 2008 WL 2756331, at \5 (S.D.N.Y.
+6324(LAP), 2008 WL 2756331, at 5 (S.D.N.Y.
 July 15, 2008) (Preska, J.) (citing Marano v.
-Dep't of Justice, 2 F.3d 1137, 1140 (Fed.
+Department of Justice, 2 F.3d 1137, 1140 (Fed.
 Cir.
 1993)); Allen v.
-Administrative Review Board, 514 F.3d 468, 476 n.3 (5th Cir.
+Administrative Review Bd., 514 F.3d 468, 476 n.3 (5th Cir.
 2008) (stating in a SOX case that "[a] contributing factor is any factor, which alone or in combination with other factors, tends to affect in any way the outcome of the decision.").
-The Tenth Circuit U.S. Court of Appeals referred to the "contributing factor" standard as being "broad and forgiving."
+The Tenth Circuit referred to the "contributing factor" standard as being "broad and forgiving."
 Lockheed Martin Corp. v.
-Administrative Review Bd., U.S. Dept. of Labor, \\ F.3d \\, 2013 WL 2398691, at \9 (10th Cir.
-June 4, 2013).
+Administrative Review Bd., 717 F.3d 1121 (10th Cir.
+2013).
 In Lockheed, the court stated that the "contributing factor" standard was intended to overrule existing case law that required whistleblowers to prove that their protected conduct was a "significant," "motivating," "substantial," or "predominant" factor in an unfavorable personnel action in order to prevail.
-Id.
+Id. at 1136.

 "A plaintiff need not prove that her protected activity was the primary motivating factor in her termination, or that the employer's articulated reason was pretext in order to prevail."
 Barker v.
 UBS AG, 888 F. Supp.
 2d 291, 300 (D. Conn.
 2012) (citation omitted).
 Thus, in SOX retaliation cases, so long as the plaintiff produces more than mere temporal proximity, courts tend to find sufficient evidence to survive summary judgment under the "contributing factor" standard.
 See, e.g., Van Asdale v.
 Int'l Game Tech., 577 F.3d 989, 1003-04 (9th Cir.
-2009) (close timing between protected activity and decision to terminate, combined with evidence of plaintiffs' good job performance that belied employer's performance-based reason for termination, created an issue of fact on this element in a SOX case); Leshinsky v.
-Telvent GIT, S.A., NO. 10 CIV.
-4511 JPO, 2013 WL 1811877, at \6 (S.D.N.Y.
-May 1, 2013) (evidence that plaintiff was marginalized after he engaged in SOX-protected activity until his termination five months later was sufficient to survive summary judgment); Lockheed Martin Corp., 2013 WL 2398691, at \10 (sufficient evidence that protected activity was a contributing factor between the claimant's complaint and constructive discharge, despite passage of twenty months between the date the plaintiff filed her ethics complaint and the date she resigned); Barker, 888 F. Supp.
+2009) (close timing between protected activity and decision to terminate, combined with evidence of plaintiff's good job performance that belied employer's performance-based reason for termination, created an issue of fact on this element in a SOX case); Leshinsky v.
+Telvent GIT, S.A., 942 F. Supp.
+2d 432, 451 (S.D.N.Y.
+2013) (evidence that plaintiff was marginalized after he engaged in SOX-protected activity until his termination five months later was sufficient to survive summary judgment); accord Lockheed Martin Corp., 717 F.3d at 1136 (sufficient evidence that protected activity was a contributing factor between the claimant's complaint and constructive discharge, despite passage of twenty months between the date the plaintiff filed her ethics complaint and the date she resigned); Barker, 888 F. Supp.
 2d at 300-01 (sufficient causal connection existed despite five month gap between reporting and termination, where in between plaintiff was overlooked for assignments and given unfavorable reviews).